top of page

 • Overnight oats with yoghurt, nuts/seeds and mango

-• Corn fritters with tomatoes
+• Corn fritters with tomatoes and spinach

 • Rye bread with shakshuka (baked eggs)